 We are going to use a sample dataset to explain the methods clearly.
-We’ve taken a dataset of a particular shop where it contains sales information of different locations.
+We’ve taken a dataset of a particular shop that contains sales information for different locations.
 The dataset has 3 columns: Name, Location, and Sales.

-1. Using Find Feature to Delete Rows with Specific Text
+1. Using the Find Feature to Delete Rows with Specific Text

 In this section, we will delete all the rows matched with the text “Alan“.
 I will show you deletion for both Partial Matching and Full matching using the Find feature of Excel.